eclipse-kura/kura/_posts/intro/2014-02-01-raspberry-pi-quick-start.md

 <pre>https://www.raspberrypi.org/downloads/raspbian/</pre>

-and with the NOOBS image installed on the sdcard bundled with the Raspberry Pi 3.
+and with the NOOBS image installed on the sd card bundled with the Raspberry Pi 3.

 ## Enable SSH Access

-The ssh server is disabled by default on Raspbian images released after November 2016, in order to enable it follow the instructions available at the following URL:
+The ssh server is disabled by default on Raspbian images released after November 2016, in order to enable it to follow the instructions available at the following URL:

 <pre>https://www.raspberrypi.org/documentation/remote-access/ssh/</pre>